manjinderrooprai/Sping-Boot/SpringBootCacheRedis/HELP.md

 ### Overview
 Caching is a technique used to store frequently accessed data in memory, thereby improving the performance and scalability of applications.
 In this PoC, we demonstrate how to configure and utilize caching in a Spring Boot application leveraging Redis, an in-memory data store.

+### Redis Cache
+Redis is an open-source, in-memory data structure store that can be used as a database, cache, and message broker.
+It supports various data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, and geospatial indexes with radius queries.

 ### OpenAPI
 OpenAPI is a specification for building and documenting RESTful APIs.
 It defines a standardized format (JSON or YAML) to describe an API's structure, endpoints, and functionality, promoting easy understanding, machine-readability, and interoperability.
 This allows for efficient development, documentation, and interaction with APIs.